Delgan/iconic-es/README.md

 | ![Grid View Light](_preview/grid-view-light.png) | ![List View Dark](_preview/list-view-dark.png) |
 | ![List View Light](_preview/list-view-light.png) | ![Basic View Dark](_preview/basic-view-dark.png) |

 ## Installation

 If your version of EmulationStation supports it, you can install this theme using [the integrated downloader](https://wiki.batocera.org/themes#emulationstation_themes) from the main menu under `Updates & Downloads > Theme`.

 Otherwise, you can [download this theme](https://github.com/Delgan/iconic-es/archive/refs/heads/main.zip) and uncompress it the appropriate "themes" folder of your distribution.

+If you find any bugs or have suggestions for improvements, please feel free to [open an issue](https://github.com/Delgan/iconic-es/issues/new/choose).

 ## Configuration

 The following options can be changed directly from the main menu under `User Interface Settings > Theme Configuration`